Technology-assisted voting (telephone voting) – privacy collection notice

 Registration process for telephone voting

-During registration to use technology assisted voting, electors will be asked to provide their full name, date of birth and enrolled address.
-The Registration officer will use this information to check the elector is on the electoral roll.
-Before being issued a randomly generated application number, the elector will also be asked to declare whether they are blind or have low vision to confirm their eligibility to use technology assisted voting.
+Before being issued a randomly generated application number, the elector will also be asked to answer various declarations pertaining to whether they are blind or have low vision and their eligibility to use technology-assisted voting.
 The elector will nominate a PIN to use for voting.

-• SMS or email the application number to the elector,
+- SMS or email the application number to the elector

-• contact the elector with information about the election,
+- contact the elector with information about the election

-• contact the elector if there are any issues with a particular application,
+- contact the elector if there are any issues with a particular application

-• invite the elector to provide feedback about their experience with the system for the purpose of improving our services.
+- invite the elector to provide feedback about their experience with the system for the purpose of improving our services.

-At this point in the process, the elector will be recorded on the authorised roll as having voted using technology assisted voting.
+At this point in the process, the elector will be recorded on the authorised roll as having voted using technology-assisted voting.

 Telephone voting process

-The election officials who record the vote do not know the identity of the elector.
-Voting operators do not have system access to information that may identify electors.
 The elector provides their unique application number and PIN to the voting operator and is instructed by the operator to not identify themselves using personal details.
 If an elector identifies themselves during the voting process, they are placed back into the voting call queue for another voting operator to assist.

 The teams of operators are managed and supervised separately and their access to information is different and controlled by system credentials to ensure there is no crossover of information (including elector identity information) between the team handling voter applications and the team recording votes cast.
 Physical controls are also in place to ensure the two teams cannot overhear calls received and handled by the other team.

-If after close of voting an elector who registered to use technology-assisted voting by telephone does not vote, the recording made on the authorised roll at time of registration is removed (indicating that the elector did not vote using technology assisted voting).
+If after close of voting an elector who registered to use technology-assisted voting by telephone does not vote, the recording made on the authorised roll at time of registration is removed (indicating that the elector did not vote using technology-assisted voting).

 Verification of telephone voting process